Generalized Ray Tracing for Axions in Astrophysical Plasmas: Generalization to Curved Spacetime

 In this case, $\omega^2 = - g^{tt} k_t^2 $ and hence, $k^2= g^{tt} k_t^2 + g^{ij}k_i k_j = -\omega^2 + \left| \textbf{k}\right|^2 $, with $|\textbf{k}|^2 = g^{i j}k_i k_j $ and where $i,j \in (r,\theta,\varphi)$ label the spatial components of tensors.
 We also have $B^0 =0$.
 Hence in this frame, we can write the dispersion relation as

 which gives

-with the lower and upper signs corresponding respectively to the Alf{\'e}n and LO mode of Eq.~\eqref{eq:LOEnergy}.
+with the `+' and `-' signs corresponding respectively to the LO mode and Alf{\'e}n mode of Eq.~\eqref{eq:LOEnergy}.
 Hence, to construct rays in curved spacetime, we solve Hamilton's equation Eq.~\eqref{eq:Hamilton} with Eq.~\eqref{eq:StrongBHam}.
 In the next subsection, we describe how to generalize forward ray tracing to curved spacetime, focusing in particular on how to generalize the area measure $\Sigma_\textbf{k}$ appearing in Eq.~\eqref{eq:ForwardTracingEquation1}.